 Although technically OneDrive doesn’t fall under the umbrella of online backup software it can still be used to that end.

-In this article, you’ll learn how to backup files to OneDrive on a computer and mobile devices.
+In this article, you’ll learn how to back up files to OneDrive on a computer and mobile device.
 In addition to that, we’ll discuss if it is secure storage for your sensitive data and how to backup OneDrive for business.

 Table of Contents

 How to backup computer to OneDrive

 OneDrive is a flexible tool.
 It works on various devices and OS.
 All you need is an internet connection, a browser, and a Microsoft account.

 Send your files and folders to the cloud in just a few clicks.
 Download them whenever necessary.

 To facilitate information transfer from your Windows or Mac, Microsoft provides a special app.
 Upon installing it, a sync folder will be added on your device.
 Anything you store there will automatically appear in your OneDrive space.

 To add folders to backup in OneDrive, simply drag or copy them to the sync folder that was added to your device upon installing the OneDrive app.

 Furthermore, Office 365 apps installed on your computer will begin saving their files in the sync folder (unless you assign other saving preferences).